jnsi/Practical-Machine-Learning/index.md

 # dim(testing)
 ## [1] 4141   60

-# The effect of all the variables on the outcome classe with the choice of the method  randomforest as it knowns to be more accuracy.
-Furthermore, it's usually one of the two top performing algorithms along with boosting in prediction contests
+# The effect of all the variables on the outcome classe with : the choice of the method  randomforest as it knowns to be more accuracy and usually one of the two top performing algorithms along with boosting in prediction contexts
 library(randomForest)
 ```